zbentley/gdb-inject-perl/README.md

 Sure, but don't come crying to me when it segfaults your application.

 ### I want to inject code into multiple places inside a process.
 Can I?
 Probably, but if you do, don't tell me how you pulled it off.
-It sounds like you need a [real](https://metacpan.org/pod/Devel::Trepan) [debugger](http://search.cpan.org/~arc/perl/pod/perldebug.pod).
+It sounds like you need a [real](https://metacpan.org/pod/Devel::Trepan)[1] [debugger](http://search.cpan.org/~arc/perl/pod/perldebug.pod)[2].

 ### Why not just use the Perl debugger/GDB directly?
-- You might not need it. gdb-inject-perl is intended for a much, much simpler use case than the Perl debugger (or the excellent [trepan](https://metacpan.org/pod/Devel::Trepan)): getting a little bit of context information out of a process that you might not know anything about.
-As a result, **simplicity is paramount**: the person monitoring and/or killing a Perl process might not know how to use the Perl debugger; they might not be a developer at all.
+- You might not need it. gdb-inject-perl is intended for a much, much simpler use case than the [Perl debugger](http://search.cpan.org/~arc/perl/pod/perldebug.pod) (or the excellent [trepan](https://metacpan.org/pod/Devel::Trepan)): getting a little bit of context information out of a process that you might not know anything about.
+	- **Simplicity is paramount**: the person monitoring and/or killing a Perl process might not know how to use the Perl debugger; they might not know what Perl is.
+Consider the example of a support technician or administrator that finds a process that is hung and breaking an important service: with gdb-inject-perl, they can run a command, send its output to the developers that maintain the service, and kill it as the normally would: no Perl understanding required.
 - Debug symbols/Perl debugger support might not exist in your environment (certain embedded Perls, or bizarre system Perls).
 Even in those cases, the "caller" stack is usable for context information about a Perl process, and gdb-inject-perl can get it for you.

 ### Why use FIFOs, and not use perl debugger's RemotePort functionality?